Chapter 11. Provisioning Cloud Instances in Amazon EC2

-- From the Flavor list, select the hardware profile on EC2 to use for the host.
+- Flavor - The hardware profile on EC2 to use for the host.

-- From the Image list, select the image to use for image-based provisioning.
+Image - The image to use for image-based provisioning.
 For this example, use the

-- From the Availability zone list, select the target cluster to use within the chosen EC2 region.
+- Availability zone - The target cluster to use within the chosen EC2 region.

-- From the Subnet list, add the subnet for the EC2 instance.
+- Subnet - The subnet for the EC2 instance.
 If you have a VPC for provisioning new hosts, use its subnet.

-- From the Security Groups list, select the cloud-based access rules for ports and IP addresses to apply to the host.
+- Security Groups - Defines the cloud-based access rules for ports and IP addresses.
+Select the groups to apply to the host.

 PublicIP or a